ModelEarth/localsite/start/steps/README.md

 Occasionally merge in updates from parent repos by clicking "Fetch Upstream > Fetch and Merge" in GitHub.

+Or run the script to refresh your local clones on the [io/charts](../../../io/charts/) page.

 <!--
 In the old days you had to do the following: